Searching for Dinosaur Bones in Capitol Reef Country

 But missing it would be a real shame.
 While the town first seems quiet and unassuming, it turns out that Hanksville was an epicenter for the giants of our past.
 Or, at least for their remains.
 Just 10 miles northwest of the town is the Hanksville-Burpee Dinosaur Quarry, an active paleontological excavation site that has yielded the discovery of thousands of pounds of dinosaur bones since scientists first traveled to research the area 11 years ago.

 Utah: A Fossil Hunter’s Mecca

-The San Rafael Swell sits atop the Morrison Formation, a rock group that formed at least 145 million years ago during the Late Jurassic period.
+The San Rafael Swell sits atop the Morrison Formation, a rock group that formed at least 145 million years ago during the Late Jurassic period (Read: A Deep Dig into Utah's Deep Time).
 During this time, the landscape looked much different than it does today.
 Instead of the high, dry desert containing a sparse patchwork of pinyon pines and junipers, there were rivers that cut between green forests of ginkgo trees and ferns.

 "Being surrounded by a landscape of striking copper-colored rock and expansive vistas does a lot to spark the imagination."